JoeBakalor/MLAnalogClock/README.md

 # MLAnalogClock - Keras model setup, training, and mlmodel generation for reading analog clocks

+This is a WIP.
+Currently, the training data only covers

 ## Setup (MacOS)

 1. Install nodejs & npm <br />